honeynymph/free-world-chess/README.md

 # free-world-chess
 A free global chess rating system that's decentralized using cryptography.

 The current global chess organization is rife with ethical and social issues.
 We need a decentralized system to keep chess chess and politics politics.
 I propose creating such a system using cryptography.
-I see this working using a few different components:
+I see this working using the SCP consensus protocol which is a construction for FBA, federated Byzantine agreement, and runs the Stellar Lumen network.

-a) Every player has a secret key which they use to prove they are that player -- perhaps they use a new one for every change.
-b) Every player can do a simple check to ensure that the version of the ratings they have is the most current and therefore most accurate.
-c) Typically it's proof-of-work that makes b) possible and public key crypto that makes a) possible -- at least with cryptocurrency.
+SCP is decentralized, low-latency, flexible on trust, and has asymptotic security -- the ability to be safe from adversaries with a lot more computing power.
+Furthermore, SCP does not waste computing resources as in proof-of-work schemes.

+From the included SCP white paper *The Stellar Consensus Protocol: A Federated Model for Internet-level Consensus*

+>In FBA, each participant knows of others it considers important.
+It waits for the vast majority of those others to agree on any transaction before considering the transaction settled.
+In turn, those important participants do not agree to the transaction until the participants they consider important agree as well, and so on.
+Eventually,enough of the network accepts a transaction that it becomes infeasible for an attacker to roll it back.
+Only then do any participants consider the transaction settled.

+I imagine a network wherein the "important" participants that nodes monitor are perhaps as important as they are highly rated, or popular.
+Like, Kasparov and USCF.
+This seems natural as these participants have the most to lose if they rate someone incorrectly.

 I hope we can change chess for the better.
 This would really do it.

 --honeynymph